Ready to find affiliate products to monetize your blog?

-Affiliate Marketing–I'm sure of heard of it before, but maybe you've shied away from it because you thought in order to be successful online, you have to create and sell your own products.
+Maybe you've shied away from affiliate marketing because you thought in order to be successful online, you have to create and sell your own products.

 Well, I'm a huge proponent of diversifying your income.
 Why?
 Because as an entrepreneur, putting all your eggs in one basket (or all your income potential in one source) is a recipe for disaster!